-Beginning on January 1, 2017, Alaska’s minimum wage will be pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.
+Beginning on January 1, 2017, Alaska’s minimum wage is pegged to inflation and will increase on January 1 of each year thereafter by the increase in the Consumer Price Index for all urban consumers for the Anchorage metropolitan area, compiled by the Bureau of Labor Statistics, United States Department of Labor, rounded to the nearest one cent.
 If at any time Alaska’s minimum wage is less than $1.00 more than Alaska’s minimum wage, Alaska’s minimum wage will adjust to be $1.00 more than the federal minimum wage and any future minimum wage adjustments will be based on the new minimum wage.
-Alaska Minimum Wage Increase, Ballot Measure 3 (2014)
+Alaska Minimum Wage Press Release 2017

 Alaska employers must also comply with federal minimum wage laws, which currently sets the federal minimum wage at $7.25.
 See FLSA: Minimum Wage.

 If an employer chooses to pay employees minimum wage, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage.
 In most instances in Alaska, the Alaska minimum wage will apply as it generally guarantees a higher wage rate for employees than federal law.